Getting started

 do greeting

-Blocks are useful for logic and control flow.
-For example, if accepts a condition and two blocks.
-If the condition is True, the first block will be evaluated, and if it’s False, the second block will be evaluated.
+Wipple uses blocks to implement control flow.
+For example, the if function accepts a Boolean condition (True or False) and two blocks.
+If the condition is True, the first block will be evaluated with do, and if it’s False, the second block will be evaluated.

 secret : 5